thiblahute/meson-website/Compiler-properties.md

     result = compiler.compiles(code, name : 'basic check')

-The variable *result* will now contain either <tt>true</tt> or <tt>false</tt> depending on whether the compilation succeeded or not.
-The keyword argument <tt>name</tt> is optional.
+The variable *result* will now contain either `true` or `false` depending on whether the compilation succeeded or not.
+The keyword argument `name` is optional.
 If it is specified, Meson will write the result of the check to its log.

 Does code compile and link?
 ==